yurikoex/knaves-out/docs/rules/README.md

 ### Court Type

-Depending on the makeup of the court's suite and/or color, the court acquires a *court type*.
+Depending on the makeup of the court's suite and/or color, so once all 3 cards are placed, the court acquires a *court type*.

 #### Black Court